9 Common Parlor Palm Problems (And How to Fix Them)

 Too Much Sunlight

 Before the leaves get burnt completely, you may notice that your parlor palm has light yellow or light green leaves.
+These discolored leaves are a result of too much sun, whether it be direct or indirect.

 During Discoloration, Move Your Palm to a Darker Place

 The discoloration of foliage is the first sign before the leaves are completely scorched by the sun.
+If you notice this, it is time to move your parlor palm to a darker place.

 Discoloration from Overwatering

-If your parlor palm is turning light in color and you also notice droopiness in the leaves, this could be an overwatering issue.
+If your parlor palm turns light in color and you notice droopiness in the leaves, this could be an overwatering issue.
+It is essential to ensure you are waiting for the soil to dry out completely before watering your parlor palm.

 How to Fix Overwatering